DaltonSW/daltvim/README.md

 ### Pending

-- No way to interact with terminal inside of Neovim for quick stuff
-    - A plugin like `toggleterm` looks neat, but I feel like I should look into understanding tabs/buffers more first to see if I actually need it?
-Not sure what the difference would be between that plugin and just a hotkey to jump between different tabs(?)
 - Open link under cursor in browser
     - I tried `url-open` but it was unable to launch URLs inside of WSL properly for me